sfo-project/2D-flow-over-flat-plate-laminar/Docs/Open_Foam/Simulation.md

 ```C++
 ```
-Considering that the flat plate length in 1 [m] and user will define a unit constant uniform velocity, the value of **\nu** will define inverse of the Reynolds number in this flow field.
+Considering that the flat plate length in 1 [m] and user will define a unit constant uniform velocity (1 [m/s]), the value of **\nu** will be defined as the inverse of Reynolds number.
 Therefore, changing this value would set the nominal Reynolds number of the flow based on the flat plate length.
 For other cases users should define the working fluid via this process.
 Various available transport models along with other options within `transportPropertise` dictionary file in OpenFoam can be found [here](http://cfd.direct/openfoam/user-guide/transport-rheology/#x40-2210007.3.1).

 **3. Setup Boundary and Zone Conditions:**
 In OpenFoam the type of boundaries within the CFD domain are defined in the `boundary` file located at `\constant\polyMesh`.
-Whether the users use blockMesh or their mesher package of choice, the blockMesh or convert command will take care of generating the `boundary` file respectively.
+Whether the users use blockMesh or the convert command to create the CFD domain and discretize the `boundary` file will be created in this process.
 Furthermore values for the field variables, such as velocity **U** and pressure **p**, at these boundaries are set in `U` and `p` files located at `0` folder located in the working directory respectively.
 The `0` folder includes the values of the field variables at boundaries for the time `t=0`.

 As discussed earlier in the CFD domain's creation and discretization section, the CFD domain has four faces as boundaries.
-The boundary and zone conditions settings to develope CFD simulation for **2D Laminar Flow Over a Flat plate** case in OpenFoam are as follows:
+The boundary and zone conditions settings to develop CFD simulation for **2D Laminar Flow Over a Flat plate** case in OpenFoam are as follows:

 **Inlet:** The flow enters from the inlet face of the CFD domain with constant velocity and uniform atmospheric pressure (i.e. zero gauge pressure).
 To set the type of this boundary edit `boundary` file in `\constant\polyMesh`.
 Set the type of face to `patch`, which is a condition that contains no geometric or topological information about the mesh: